-Other issues can drive some people away, but not others.
-One survey in Personality and Social Psychology Bulletin of roughly 5,500 singles ranging in ages from 21 to 76 found the top three deal breakers for roughly two-thirds of those surveyed was someone who looked messy or unclean, was lazy, and too needy.
+Other issues may drive some people away, but not others.
+One survey in Personality and Social Psychology Bulletin of roughly 5,500 singles between 21 and 76 found the top three deal breakers for roughly two-thirds of those surveyed was someone who looked messy or unclean, was lazy, and too needy.

-Bad sex was a red flag for 47 percent of the participants (but there are ways to make sex great again, say experts) while a third thought watching too much TV/playing too many video games were warning signals.
-(Here’s how important sex is in a relationship.)
+Bad sex was a red flag for 47% of the participants (but there are ways to make sex great again, say experts) while a third thought watching too much TV/playing too many video games were warning signals.

 One example is someone who’s inattentive or seems uncaring at times (again, think of Lewandowski’s best friend rule).
 “You might be more forgiving of those early on, and you should be less forgiving of those things,” says Lewandowski.
 “We know that it’s the costs early on that are the most predictive of the relationship outcome.
 And so the more problems you have early on, those really should be major red flags.”

 Talk to your partner about areas of compromise vs. your relationship deal breakers.
 This might include discussing certain values you hold in terms of say, religious differences.
 Or maybe you want to make sure your partner shares your values on monogamy and honesty.
 “Having effective communication about deal breakers is very important,” says Sonnenberg.

 “Maybe there is wiggle room, maybe there’s not, and you could decipher that by how much they stick to their belief,” says Sonnenberg “If it’s an ongoing discussion and you’re able to change your feelings about it, and see the other person’s side and make a compromise, that’s the important piece.”